 When documentation didn’t explain something clearly, I had a simple fallback: search GitHub.

 If a problem has been solved before, there is usually code somewhere showing how it works.
-GitHub search often surfaces it, but finding the right example still requires digging through files, issues, and discussions.
+Finding the right example still requires digging through files, issues, and discussions.

 One day, Softlandia’s co-founder Mikko asked in Slack: